ad-freiburg/ad-blog/content/post/project-aqqu-wikidata.md

 Aqqu-Wikidata consists of several steps combined into a pipeline.

-As an example, we run the pipeline for the following question: `What is the capital of Bulgaria?`
+As an example, we run the pipeline for the following question: `What is the capital of Belgium?`

 ### 1. Tokenizer {#tokenizer}

 We first run a tokenizer from [spaCy](https://spacy.io/) on the question.
 It finds the tokens in the text.
 Tokens can loosely be understood as words.

-For our example, this gives us `[What, is, the, capital, of, Bulgaria, ?]`.
+For our example, this gives us `[What, is, the, capital, of, Belgium, ?]`.

 ### 2. Entity linker {#entity-linker}

 We find the entities in the question that relate to an entity from Wikidata.
 For that, we go through every subset of consecutive tokens in the question and check whether the entity index contains an alias with that text.
 If it does, we store the alias together with its Wikidata ID.

-For our example, this gives us `[('Bulgaria', 'Q219'), ('capital', 'Q5119'), ('capital', 'Q8137'), ('capital', 'Q58784'), ('capital', 'Q193893'), ('Bulgaria', 'Q55032081'), ('capital', 'Q98912'), ('Bulgaria', 'Q407383'), ('Bulgaria', 'Q390361'), ('Bulgaria', 'Q405228')]`.
-(These are only ten of the 49 linked entities.)
+For our example, this gives us `[('Belgium', 'Q31'), ('capital', 'Q5119'), ('capital', 'Q8137'), ('capital', 'Q58784'), ('capital', 'Q193893'), ('capital', 'Q98912'), ('Belgium', 'Q2281631'), ('Belgium', 'Q2025327'), ('capital', 'Q3220821'), ('the capital', 'Q3520197')]`.
+(These are only ten of the 52 linked entities.)

 Note that there are multiple linked entities matched to the same word in the question.
 We do not decide on which linked entities are actually correct yet.
-We postpone this to the ranking step.
+We postpone this to the [ranking step](#ranker).

 *Note that it is possible to skip this step and instead provide gold entities together with the question.
 This is especially useful when using the [Aqqu frontend](https://github.com/ad-freiburg/aqqu-frontend) which lets the user choose entities in the question interactively.*